opensvc/docs.opensvc.com/source/agent.service.namespaces.rst

 References
 ==========

-A new {namespace} reference is now available for service configuration.
+A new ``{namespace}`` reference is now available for service configuration.

 Cgroups
 =======

-Service in an explicit namespace have the namespace name inserted in their cgroup path
+Services in an explicit namespace have the namespace name inserted in their cgroup path

 ::